 The reason for this is not because the consultants want to do a bad job, it simply comes down to time.
 In order to cover all the vacancies they are working on they do not have the time to spend creating quality advert copy and identifying which candidates are actually the best fit for the role and organisation.

 Once you spend some time vetting your Recruitment Partners, you will be able to ascertain where their core skills lie.
 Are they skilled Recruitment Practitioners?
 Or are they highly skilled Recruitment Sales Professionals?

 I have spent the majority of my time recruiting within the HR sector, which includes strong experience of recruiting internal recruitment/talent roles.
-One of the key factors that we look for when taking people from an agency background into an in-house role is the ability to manage stakeholders and ensure a first rate candidate journey.
-This is a challenge for many in a contingency agency environment as the key focus of their role is often focused on outbound telesales activity rather than delivering a quality client and candidate experience.
+One of the key factors that we look for when taking people from an agency background into an in-house role is the ability to manage stakeholders and ensure that each vacancy is filled in the most effective manner possible.
+If a hiring manager sends through a role that you don’t fancy, you don’t have the option of ignoring it to concentrate on an easier fill.
+This is a challenge for many in a contingency agency environment as the key focus of their role is often on outbound telesales activity rather than delivering a quality client and candidate experience.

 When you are choosing your supplier, you want those who will protect your brand and ensure a positive candidate experience.
 As soon as you introduce multiple agencies into the mix, you make this much more difficult to achieve.

 We are talking about exclusivity and/or retained arrangements.
 It comes down to commitment and if both sides are fully committed to the process then it makes sense that time and quality of hire will improve.
 Traditionally this approach was reserved for senior executive hire, however the principle is valid for all levels.
 If a hire is not important to your business, then you probably should not be making it.